troglobit/smcroute/README.md

 Multicast often originates from different sources but usually not at the same time.
-For a more generic setup, and to reduce the number of rules required, it is possible to set (*,G) IPv4 multicast routes.
+For a more generic setup, and to reduce the number of rules required, it is possible to set `(*,G)` multicast routes for both IPv4 and IPv6.
+It's even possible to specify a `(*,G/LEN)` range, which `smcrouted` use as "templates" to match against and install proper `(S,G)` routes when the kernel informs it of inbound multicast from new sources.

 Example `smcroute.conf`: